IBC Studios

 The IBC Recording Studios were independent recording studios located at 35 Portland Place in London, England.
-In the 1960s and 1970s, the studios become internationally famous after being used by recording artists such ase Status Quo, the Kinks, the Who, Bee Gees, Cream and others.
+In the 1960s and 1970s, the studios become internationally famous after being used by recording artists such as Status Quo, the Kinks, the Who, Bee Gees, Cream and others.

 History

 In 1930, Leonard Plugge established the International Broadcasting Company (IBC) as a commercial rival to the BBC, with IBC's studios utilised for radio production work.
 In the years following World War II, IBC's work gradually shifted from radio production to music production and, in 1962, Plugge sold the studios to BBC conductor Eric Robinson and musician George Clouston.
 Bolstered by the success of clients such as the Who, IBC was regarded as one of the top recording studios in London in the late 1960s.

 In July, 1978, IBC was bought by musician Chas Chandler, who renamed them Portland Recording Studios.
 The address was also home to George Peckham's cutting rooms (Porky Prime Cuts) and Radiotracks Studios, a company specialising in recording and producing radio commercials.
 The studios were later bought by Don Arden for use by his Jet Records label, and run by his son David Arden.

 Today, the studios are occupied by Musion das Hologram Ltd, which uses the space to demonstrate its life-size hologram technology and to record footage for broadcast as holographic images.
 Madonna used the system to appear as her virtual self at the Grammy Awards.